multimeters/SFND_2D_Feature_Matching_Mid_Term/README.md

 # SFND 2D Feature Tracking

 ## MP.1 - Data Buffer Optimization.
+**TASK:** Implement a vector for dataBuffer objects whose size does not exceed a limit (e.g. 2 elements).
+This can be achieved by pushing in new elements on one end and removing elements on the other end.
 * Implemented on the file [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from lines 67 to 75.

 ## MP.2 - Keypoint Detection.